Pranali637/Blogging_web/README.md

 Instead of React or SPA tools, this app uses server-side rendering with EJS, making it simple, fast, and beginner-friendly.

-Built while learning from Piyush Garg’s Node.js backend series.
+Built while learning from tutorials.

 Why this project exists
 Most beginners jump straight to React.